DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 > [!lore]+ **The Rings**
 > The two rings are wedding rings, and belonged to Vladimir Horngaard and Sir Godfrey Gwilym.
 Vladimir and Godfrey hid these rings here on the night before their deaths, unwilling to allow Strahd to loot them and vowing to return to retrieve them if victorious.
 However, undeath has robbed both men of their memory of the rings, as well as the love they shared in life.
-## N4c.
+## M4c.
 Spiders’ Ballroom
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q4.</em></span>

 This area is largely as described in <span class="citation">Q4.
+Spider's Ballroom (p.
+132).</span> However, replace two of the **giant spiders** with a pair of **phase spiders** lurking in the Ethereal Plane, which emerge into the Material Plane and attack when all **giant spiders** have been defeated.

+> [!info]+ **Phase Spider Harvesting**
+> An single adult **phase spider** possesses two large fangs and can produce up to four vials of venom.
+A character can harvest a single fang successfully by succeeding on a DC 12 Dexterity (Nature) check.
+(On a failure, the fang is cracked and unusable.)
+>
+> If a glass vial or similar nonreactive material is available, a character can harvest one or more vials of venom by succeeding on a Dexterity (Nature) check and meeting one of the following DCs:
+>
+> * **DC 14.** The character harvests one vial of venom.
+> * **DC 16.** The character harvests two vials of venom.
+> * **DC 18.** The character harvests three vials of venom.

+> [!item]+ **Phase Spider Fang**
+> While using this fang as an additional material component for your spells, acid, cold, fire, lightning, thunder, or poison damage your spells deal to incorporeal undead ignores immunity to that damage.
+(The fang isn't consumed when used in this way.)

+> [!item]+ **Vial of Phase Spider Venom**
+> You can use the venom in this vial to coast one weapon or up to three pieces of ammunition.
+Applying the venom takes an action.
+Damage dealt to incorporeal undead by a coated weapon or piece of ammunition to ignores immunity to that damage.
+Once applied, the venom retains potency for 10 minutes before drying.

-Wine Storage (p.
-132).</span> In addition, a player who succeeds on a DC 14 Wisdom (Perception) check notices an old leather satchel encased in webbing in the upper northwest corner of the room, near the ceiling.
+A player who succeeds on a DC 14 Wisdom (Perception) check in this room notices an old leather satchel encased in webbing in the upper northwest corner of the room, near the ceiling.
 (A player who takes one minute to survey the room spots the satchel automatically.)

 The satchel, which appears to have had its leather strap forcibly torn off, contains two vials of *holy water* and a book titled *The Oath Celestial*, which is as described in <span class="citation">Q40.
 Argynvost’s Study (p.
 140)</span>.
 A simple leather bookmark engraved with the sigil of the Morninglord—a rising sun—marks the place of a passage within the book titled *Prayer for the Departed.* It reads as follows:

 <div class="description">
 <p>Blessed Morninglord, bringer of dawn, we honor those who have journeyed beyond into your kingdom of everlasting radiance.
 In your light, grant them peace, from this until the end of days.</p>
 </div>

-# N5.
+# M5.
 Second Floor
-## N5a.
+## M5a.
 Central Hall
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q17, Q18, Q20, Q21, Q22, and Q23.</em></span>

 The west staircases, balconies, south alcove, north alcove, bathroom, and storage room are largely as described in <span class="citation">Q17.
 West Staircases (p.
 135)</span>, <span class="citation">Q18.
 Balconies (p.
 135)</span>, <span class="citation">Q20.
 South Alcove (p.
 135)</span>, <span class="citation">Q21.
 North Alcove (p.
 135)</span>, <span class="citation">Q22.
 Bathroom (p.
 135)</span>, and <span class="citation">Q23.
 Storage Room (p.
 135)</span>.

 However, no illusion appears in <span class="citation">Q20.
 South Alcove (p.
 135)</span>.
 Additionally, instead of an alabaster bust of a human, the cloth covers an alabaster sculpture of a dragon wyrmling holding a brazier filled with alabaster “fire."
-## N5b.
+## M5b.
 Northern Chambers
 ### Guest Rooms
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q26 and Q29.</em></span>